leewtai/leewtai.github.io/courses/stat_computing/README.md

 print(length(student_roster))
 ```
 Above, we create a data frame named `student_roster` with 4 different
 columns, 1 numeric, 2 character, and 1 boolean vector.
+The argument
+`stringsAsFactors=FALSE` was made to ensure character values remained
+characters because the default in R is to convert them into factors
+a different type of data we will introduce later.

 Some things to note:
 - Unlike vectors, data frames can hold different types of data which is
   very convenient like Excel Spreadsheets.
 - Notice that the `length()` argument corresponds to the number of columns,
-  we will learn why this is in the future.
+  we will learn why this is the case in the future.
 - Data frames have 2 dimensions, rows and columns

 [Exercises](exercises/r_data_frames.md)